thunguyen177/EPEM/README.md

 "EPEM: Efficient Parameter Estimation for Multiple Class Monotone Missing Data",

-which is under the review.
+which is published in <a href='https://www.sciencedirect.com/science/article/abs/pii/S0020025521002346'>
+Information Sciences</a>.

+<a href='https://youtu.be/I8oKiTyR0QU'> A video on motivation and data partition.</a>

 # Usage
 The notebooks are created by Google's Colaboratory.